404Wolf/everything/README.md

 ### How to use

 First, set the `OPENAI_API_TOKEN` to a valid API token.
-Then install the package with `pip install dothething`.
+Then install the package with [`pip install everything`](https://pypi.org/project/everything/).
 Finally, import anything from everything!

 ### Words of caution

-You **probably** don't want to use this in production. `dothething` provides no guarantees!
+You **probably** don't want to use this in production. `everything` provides no guarantees!
 This is my escape hatch after of 6 weeks of learning `nix`.